 Isometric exercises can reduce blood pressure and lower bad cholesterol (LDL) and increase good cholesterol (HDL) creating space for a happy and healthy heart.

-Cardiovascular health is a key piece to your body functioning properly, decreasing risk of other health issues, and elevates your physical ability and capacity.
+Cardiovascular health is a key piece to your body functioning properly, decreasing the risk of other health issues, and elevates your physical ability and capacity.
 Adding isometric exercises to your routine can be beneficial for your daily performance as well as can be an alternative to medication or solving other health issues.